Skip to main content

 Types of Driver Licensing Violations

-• Driving with an expired license.
+• Driving with an expired license

-• Driving with a license that has been temporarily suspended.
+• Driving with a temporarily suspended license

-• Driving with a license that has been permanently revoked.
+• Driving with a permanently revoked license

-• Failing to show proof of a valid license when driving or operating a vehicle.
+• Failing to show proof of a valid license when driving or operating a vehicle

 Penalties for Driving Without a License